dCache/dcache-book2/intouch.md

 To remove the file you will need to mount the namespace.

-THE WEB INTERFACE FOR MONITORING DCACHE
+THE WEB INTERFACE FOR MONITORING dCache
 =======================================

 In the standard configuration the dCache web interface is started on the head node (meaning that the domain hosting the httpd service is running on the head node) and can be reached via port 2288.
 Point a web browser to http://<head-node.example.org>:2288/ to get to the main menu of the dCache web interface.
 The contents of the web interface are self-explanatory and are the primary source for most monitoring and trouble-shooting tasks.